-An aggressive reaction to the noticeable exodus from the sect arose in America.
+An aggressive reaction, to the noticeable exodus from the sect, arose in America.
 Associated with the alleged backing of Dr. Michael Goldstein, the internet campaign of Gerald Joe Moreno (article 22 on this website) is now viewed as evidence of the drawbacks occurring in zealous support for cult figures.
-From 2004, Moreno (of New Mexico) opposed all critics of Sathya Sai Baba, adopting measures of strident defamation in response to the many allegations lodged against the guru, and also due objections to his own output.
+During the period 2004-2010, Moreno (of New Mexico) opposed all critics of Sathya Sai Baba, adopting measures of strident defamation in response to the many allegations lodged against the guru, and also due objections to his own output.

-The primary site of Moreno (alias Equalizer) is saisathyasai.com, which exhibits the credo of “Exposing Critic’s Smear-Campaigns Against Bhagavan Sri Sathya Sai Baba.”
-This pro-Sai activist website is notorious for attacks on critics, and items mentioned below can be found there.
-Moreno continually assailed the output of ex-devotees, as in his item The Findings, which is pitched against David Bailey.
-His contribution The John Hislop Letters questions the authenticity of certain documents relating to an early claim of sexual abuse in the American sector.
-However, the counter of Dr. Timothy Conway is more convincing to non-sectarian analysts.
+The primary site of Moreno (alias Equalizer) was saisathyasai.com, which exhibited the credo of “Exposing Critic’s Smear-Campaigns Against Bhagavan Sri Sathya Sai Baba.”
+This pro-Sai activist website was notorious for attacks on critics.
+Moreno continually assailed the output of ex-devotees, as in his item The Findings, pitched against David Bailey.
+His item The John Hislop Letters unsuccessfully questioned the authenticity of certain documents relating to an early claim of sexual abuse in the American sector.
+The counter of Dr. Timothy Conway is more convincing to non-sectarian analysts.
 See 23.10 below.
-Moreno’s attempt to cast doubt on the Hislop letters includes the accusation of “more lies from Anti-Sai’s” (accessed 17/07/2008).
-The tendency to cliché on the part of Moreno does not prove accuracy.
-His related item Witnesses attempts to negate the relevance of testimonies to sexual abuse, and refers to the reports involved as mere stories.
-There is here a marked difference to ex-devotee versions of the testimonies.
-Again see 23.10 below.
+Moreno’s attempt to cast doubt on the Hislop letters included the accusation of “more lies from Anti-Sai’s” (accessed 17/07/2008).
+The tendency to cliché on the part of Moreno did not prove accuracy.
+His related item Witnesses attempted to negate the relevance of testimonies to sexual abuse, referring to the reports as mere stories.

-Moreno’s resentment of ex-devotee activity on the internet may be gauged from such items as Pervasive Anti-Sai Websites, which comprises a long list of online opposition features.
-This inventory is entitled “Assessing the Extent of the Pervasive Online Propaganda against Bhagavan Sri Sathya Sai Baba.”
-Spectators view the extent of opposition as being impressive rather than any proof of contrivance.
-A related item is Anti-Sai Activists, where ex-devotees and critics meet with hostile portrayals by Joe Moreno.
-Ex-devotees are continually presented as agents of deceit by Moreno.
+Moreno’s resentment of ex-devotee activity on the internet was evident in such items as Pervasive Anti-Sai Websites, comprising a long list of online opposition features.
+This inventory was sub-titled: “Assessing the Extent of the Pervasive Online Propaganda against Bhagavan Sri Sathya Sai Baba.”
+Spectators viewed the extent of opposition as being impressive rather than any proof of contrivance.
+A related item was Anti-Sai Activists, where ex-devotees and critics met with hostile portrayals by Joe Moreno.
+Ex-devotees were continually presented by this apologist as "Anti-Sai" agents of deceit.

-The activist reiterated a defensive theme that Sathya Sai has never been proven a charlatan, and has never been convicted of any crime.
-The same wording occurs on different web items, and includes the refrain that no alleged victim has lodged a complaint against the guru in India, “where courts would have jurisdiction over Baba as an individual defendant” (accessed July 2008).
+The Pro-Sai activist reiterated a defensive theme that Sathya Sai Baba had never been proven a charlatan, and had never been convicted of any crime.
+Moreno also asserted that no alleged victim had lodged a complaint against the guru in India, “where courts would have jurisdiction over Baba as an individual defendant” (accessed July 2008).
 That statement was included in the item Kevin Shepherd – Citizen Initiative: In Conclusion, which basically comprised the defensive theme plus a few clichés relating to “frenzied Anti-Sai speculations and conspiracy theories.”
-Moreno had by then extended his pro-Sai activist campaign as a Wikipedia editor in 2006-7, but his behaviour produced strong reactions.
+Moreno had by then extended his Pro-Sai activist campaign via his role as a Wikipedia editor in 2006-7.
+His behaviour produced strong reactions, resulting in his permanent ban from Wikipedia.
 See Wikipedia Issues and Wikipedia Anomalies (and Sequel).

-Ex-devotees strongly countered the pro-Sai attack, pointing out the suppression existing at legal and political levels in India, a situation facilitated by socially prominent devotees and sympathisers.
-The negligible prospect for victims in Indian courts has been emphasised; the psychological fear of victimisation was a deterrent.
-Such a prominent Indian critic as Basava Premanand discovered more than once how resistant the Indian legal system was to complaints against Sathya Sai Baba.
+Ex-devotees strongly countered the Moreno attack, pointing out the suppression existing at legal and political levels in India, a situation facilitated by socially prominent devotees and sympathisers.
+The negligible prospect for victims in Indian courts was emphasised; the psychological fear of victimisation was a deterrent.
+Such a prominent Indian critic as Basava Premanand discovered more than once how resistant the predisposed Indian legal system was to complaints against Sathya Sai Baba.
 See 23.7 below.

-A strong complaint about sexual abuse could not get far even in the American legal system, due to obstructing factors created by pro-Sai defenders.
+A strong complaint about sexual abuse could not get far even in the American legal system, due to obstructing factors created by apologists.
 The Moreno item Alaya Rahm’s Failed Lawsuit was viewed by ex-devotees as a substantial distortion of a legal case mounted in 2006.
-Alaya Rahm was an American testifier to sexual abuse who was profiled by the BBC two years earlier, and this salience made him a target of Moreno.
+Alaya Rahm was an American testifier to sexual abuse who was profiled by the BBC two years earlier; this salience made him a target of Moreno.
 See 23.6 below.

-The Moreno misrepresentations of opponents became increasingly notorious, supplemented by attack blogs and other web features.
+The Moreno misrepresentations of opponents became increasingly notorious.
 For instance, he libelled the academic ex-devotee Robert Priddy as a drug enthusiast, and contrived a story that ex-devotee Barry Pittard was a paedophile (see 22.10 on this site).
 Moreno and a close colleague (both banned from Wikipedia) were strongly implicated by ex-devotees in the extremist tactic of placing the names of resented critics on porn sites.
 Moreno countered by affirming that the porn site tactic could not be proven against him.
-Yet his general response to allegations and criticisms was strongly denunciatory, and deemed an obsessive outcome of sectarian beliefs.
-It is easy to credit the ex-devotee complaint that Moreno web output amounts to a contrived diversion from the many allegations against Sathya Sai Baba.
+Ex-devotees complained that Moreno web output was an obsessive and myopic negative reaction to the many allegations against Sathya Sai Baba.

-The accusations of Gerald Joe Moreno about “racism” and “hate” were some of the most discrepant features of his campaign against ex-devotees.
+The accusations of Gerald Joe Moreno about “racism” and “hate” were some discrepant features of his campaign against ex-devotees.
 Many of the latter were followers of Sathya Sai Baba for many years, giving their time and money all too generously.
-They fit a wide variety of temperaments, and have not shared the same approach.
-In some cases, temperate speech has been marred by colloquial idioms, typical of the genre associated with inferior blogs.
-Yet on the whole, this is a very significant phenomenon of dissident protest, and one rarely found to such a degree of coherence.
+They represented a wide variety of temperaments, and did not share the same approach.
+On the whole, this was a very significant phenomenon of dissident protest, and one rarely found to such a degree of coherence.

-The extremist sectarian gained high Google ratings due to such factors as backlinks from devotee websites, but could not stop the numerous criticisms.
-Moreno adopted an abrasive tit for tat approach, evidently believing that if ex-devotees criticised the guru for abuse, they must be perverts.
-His fervour is quite bizarre in this respect.
-Critics of the guru are diversely stigmatised as racists, perverts, and fanatics.
-Victims responded that pro-Sai fundamentalism is easily discerned as possessing a fanatical component.
+The extremist sectarian adopted an abrasive tit for tat approach, evidently believing that if ex-devotees criticised the guru for abuse, they must be perverts.
+His fervour was quite bizarre in this respect.
+Critics of the guru were diversely stigmatised as racists, perverts, and fanatics.

-The pro-Sai activist did not stop at attacking ex-devotees.
-He also targeted the BBC for their documentary The Secret Swami (2004), and likewise prominent journalists who have duly commented on the Sathya Sai issue.
-Moreno reviled Paul Lewis of The Guardian newspaper on account of a relevant article detailing certain events in Britain (see 22.7 on this site).
-Moreno emphatically maintained that incidents of sexual abuse are unconfirmed; his position is markedly doctrinaire.
+Moreno did not stop at attacking ex-devotees.
+He also targeted the BBC for their documentary The Secret Swami (2004), and likewise prominent journalists who duly commented on the Sathya Sai issue.
+Moreno reviled Paul Lewis, of The Guardian newspaper, because of a relevant article detailing certain events in Britain (see 22.7 on this site).
+Moreno emphatically maintained that incidents of sexual abuse were unconfirmed.
 See 23.10 below for the many allegations of sexual abuse, which are too numerous to ignore.

 The abrasive polemic of Gerald Joe Moreno accused critics and objectors of expressing tabloid tendencies.
 Analysis of Moreno idioms is pertinent.
 The rather flippant vocabulary of this sectarian crusader includes such refrains as “Enough said.”
-The best journalists do not use such expressions, and could never rely upon sectarian blog standards of abbreviation in their own careers.
-The attempt of pro-Sai activism to make allegations look baseless was reassuring to devotees, but others concluded that the Moreno project failed at such an elementary hurdle as the sleight of hand “miracles” exposed elsewhere.
+The best journalists do not use such expressions, and could never rely upon blog standards of abbreviation in their own careers.
+The attempt of Pro-Sai activism, to make allegations look baseless, was reassuring to devotees.
+Others concluded that the Moreno project failed at such an elementary hurdle as sleight of hand “miracles” exposed elsewhere.

 23.4 Shirdi Sai Baba and Dr. Marianne Warren’s Rejection of Sathya Sai

-A proficient scholar of Indian religion seceded from the movement when she grasped the nature of events surrounding Sathya Sai Baba (born 1926 or after).
+A scholar of Indian religion seceded from the movement when she grasped the nature of events surrounding Sathya Sai Baba (born 1926 or after).
 The late Dr. Marianne Warren, of Toronto University, is noted for research on Shirdi Sai Baba (d.1918).
 She was a devotee of Sathya Sai for some years until news spread of the abuses and anomalies at the Puttaparthi ashram.
-She felt rather sore about having glorified Sathya Sai in her book on Shirdi Sai entitled Unravelling the Enigma: Shirdi Sai Baba in the Light of Sufism (1999).
-A revised edition of that work followed, and she also planned a further book to assist in the exposure of Sathya Sai, whom she now considered an opportunist for claiming to be the reincarnation of Shirdi Sai.
+She now felt badly about having glorified Sathya Sai in her book on Shirdi Sai entitled Unravelling the Enigma: Shirdi Sai Baba in the Light of Sufism (1999).
+A revised edition of that work followed.
+Warren also planned a further book to assist in the exposure of Sathya Sai, whom she now considered an opportunist for claiming to be the reincarnation of Shirdi Sai.
 Dr. Warren died in 2004 before her new project could come to fruition.
 See further Wikipedia Issues and Marianne Warren.

-The reincarnation claim has been a major issue amongst devotees of Shirdi Sai, who comprise a completely separate movement in a different area of India (Maharashtra as distinct from Andhra).
+The reincarnation claim has been a major issue amongst devotees of Shirdi Sai, who comprise a completely separate movement in a different sector of India (Maharashtra and the north, as distinct from Andhra).
 In so many features of his lifestyle, the faqir Shirdi Sai did not resemble his putative successor.

 l to r: Shirdi Sai Baba, Sathya Sai Baba